-Prince Roger Ramius Sergei Alexander Chiang MacClintock, Heir Tertiary to the Throne of Man, is a whiny, arrogant, proud, petulant, self-centered 22-year old who doesn’t like himself very much.
-His mother, the empress, sends him off to a backwater planet, another make-work task to keep him busy, but on the way, his ship is sabotaged and Prince Roger and his his elite body guards – Bravo Company of Bronze Battalion of the Empress’ Own Regiment – is stranded on Marduk – a hot, wet, inhospitable world and it’s going to be a long, tough journey fighting their way home.
+Prince Roger Ramius Sergei Alexander Chiang MacClintock, Heir Tertiary to the Throne of Man, is a whiny, arrogant, proud, petulant, self-centred 22-year old who doesn’t like himself very much.
+His mother, the empress, sends him off to a backwater planet, another make-work task to keep him busy, but on the way, his ship is sabotaged and Prince Roger and his elite bodyguards – Bravo Company of Bronze Battalion of the Empress’ Own Regiment – is stranded on Marduk – a hot, wet, inhospitable world and it’s going to be a long, tough journey fighting their way home.

 The series consists out of four books, all brilliant.
 Stefan Rudnicki’s narration brings the unique and magnificent world of Marduk, as well as the characters in the series, fully to life and I still hear his voice whenever I open a copy of any Empire of Man book.

 Price: 1 Audible credit per book, £12.40 per book, £3.99 if you already own the Kindle edition.

 John Ringo is an American Science Fiction and thriller author who specialises in military themes.
 He served in the US military, became a marine biologist then a database manager.
 In 1999 he wrote A Hymn Before Battle starting his popular Posleen invasion series and has gone on to write almost 50 novels in multiple universes with no sign of slowing down.